kingstonrichard/kingstonrichard.uk/input/posts/2017-08-31-skype-meetings-for-the-win.md

 ---
 Title: Skype meetings for the win!
+Lead: We've been piloting Skype as a video conferencing tool and recently I had a chance to see it earn it's keep.
+Very much a fan of the opportunities it brings.
 Tags:
   - Digital First
 RedirectFrom:
   - 20170831
 ---
-We've been piloting Skype as a video conferencing tool and recently I had a chance to see it earn it's keep.
-Very much a fan of the opportunities it brings.

 So yesterday we held a crisis meeting with one of our technology suppliers.